 What is economic espionage?

-The clandestine gathering of information from an economic competitor.
+Economic espionage is the clandestine gathering of information from an economic competitor.
 Governments throughout history have stolen ideas, formulas, and technology to undercut rivals or “borrow” innovations.
 For millennia, China was a major target, with its silk, tea, and porcelain manufacturing secrets.
 Today, it’s the US—the world’s largest investor in research and development (R&D) It is often easier to steal someone else’s technology, for example, than to develop your own.

 How do spies collect intelligence?